 - For high energy proton SEE tests, the worst-case is generally obtained at maximum proton energy.
-However a scan of the complete proton energy range (typically from 20 MeV to 200 MeV) is recommended. - MeV) is recommended.
-IS recommended For heavy ion SEU, SET and SEFI tests in CMOS logic devices, a minimum range of 40 μm in the target material.
-In linear devices and all devices with a relatively thick sensitive volume (>10μm like in bipolar, JFET, etc.), a minimum range of 60 μm is recommended.
-If a technology analysis is available, the beam energy and range should be such as the Bragg peak is placed beyond the sensitive volume. - For latch-up test under heavy ions a minimum range of 60 μm in normal incidence shall be used, unless it can be demonstrated that a lower range beam is sufficient to reach worst-case latch-up sensitivity.
+However a scan of the complete proton energy range (typically from 20MeV to 200MeV) is recommended. - For heavy ion SEU, SET and SEFI tests in CMOS logic devices, a minimum range of 40μm in the target material is recommended.
+In linear devices and all devices with a relatively thick sensitive volume (>10μm like in bipolar, JFET, etc.), a minimum range of 60μm is recommended.
+If technology analysis is available the beam energy and range should be such that the Bragg peak is placed beyond the sensitive volume. - For latch-up test under heavy ions a minimum range of 60μm in normal incidence shall be used unless it can be demonstrated that a lower range beam is sufficient to reach worst-case latch-up sensitivity.